Seasonal Project Firefighters

 Register your interest

-Applications are now closed for the 2021/22 fire season.
-If you want to be notified when the next intake is open, please register your interest below.
+Applications are closed for the current fire season.
+If you want to be notified when the next intake is open, please register your interest.

 Forest Fire Operations Officers